 This dish is classy enough to impress your dinner guests and easy enough to make as a family meal during the week.

 You’ll be amazed at how ordinary pork chops can be transformed with the addition of a simple cheesy spinach stuffing.
 You can also add sun-dried tomatoes or extra cheese to the stuffing mixture too!
-Enjoy these stuffed pork chops with Homemade Dinner Rolls or this refreshing Broccoli Grape Salad.
+Enjoy these stuffed pork chops with homemade sweet dinner rolls or this refreshing broccoli grape salad.